 Analyzing Bilibili's Unusual Options Activity

-On Tuesday, shares of Bilibili (NASDAQ:BILI) saw unusual options activity.
-After the option alert, the stock price moved up to $110.51.
+Shares of Bilibili (NASDAQ:BILI) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $115.11.

 - Sentiment: BEARISH